mhinz/vim-signify/README.md

 - cvs
 - rcs

-Note: CVS detection is disabled by default, because it can lead to considerable delay if the current repo is not a CVS one and the environment variable $CVSROOT is set nevertheless because a remote connection could be made.

 #### quick jumping between changed lines

 There are mappings for jumping forth and back between changed lines (so-called